ilenhanako/it-kid-book/README.md

 #Everyone Can Code

-Professional dancer, :dancer: Carlos :dancer:, once said everyone can dance.
+Professional dancer, :dancer: Carlos :dancer:, once said _everyone can dance_.
 With the same spirit, everyone can code.
 Even Kids :two_men_holding_hands:!

-We'll use parables here and there, to help us understand foreign concept.
-We're going to learn latest technology that used by passionate developers, such as github, heroku, javascript, CSS, or even fly a drone.
+We'll use `parables` here and there, to help us understand foreign concept.
+We're going to learn _latest technology_ that used by passionate developers, such as `github`, `heroku`, `javascript`, `CSS`, or even how to fly a `drone`.

 This is a working document that will be kept updated, a learning journey for both Ruth and papa.